wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/device-sim.rst

 In addition to the getters and setters, each field also has a ``registerXxxCallback()`` function that registers a callback to be run whenever the field value changes and returns a ``CallbackStore`` object.
 The callbacks accept a string parameter of the name of the field and a ``HALValue`` object containing the new value.
 Before retrieving values from a ``HALValue``, check the type of value contained.
 Possible types are ``HALValue.kBoolean``/``HAL_BOOL``, ``HALValue.kDouble``/``HAL_DOUBLE``, ``HALValue.kEnum``/``HAL_ENUM``, ``HALValue.kInt``/``HAL_INT``, ``HALValue.kLong``/``HAL_LONG``.

 In Java, call ``close()`` on the ``CallbackStore`` object to cancel the callback.
-Keep a reference to the object so it doesn't get garbage-collected - otherwise the callback will be cancelled by GC.
+Keep a reference to the object so it doesn't get garbage-collected - otherwise the callback will be canceled by GC.
 To provide arbitrary data to the callback, capture it in the lambda or use a method reference.

-In C++, save the ``CallbackStore`` object in the right scope - the callback will be cancelled when the object goes out of scope and is destroyed.
-Arbitary data can be passed to the callbacks via the ``param`` parameter.
+In C++, save the ``CallbackStore`` object in the right scope - the callback will be canceled when the object goes out of scope and is destroyed.
+Arbitrary data can be passed to the callbacks via the ``param`` parameter.

 .. warning:: Attempting to retrieve a value of a type from a ``HALValue`` containing a different type is undefined behavior.